Forest Service, Department of Agriculture.

 2. Award Information

-The Administration proposed to fund the CFP at $4 million for fiscal year 2014.
-Individual grant applications may not exceed $400,000, which does not include technical assistance requests.
+Funds have been appropriated for CFP in FY 2018.
+Individual grant applications may not exceed $600,000, which does not include technical assistance requests.
 The Federal Government's obligation under this program is contingent upon the availability of appropriated funds.

 Technical assistance funds, totaling not more than 10 percent of all funds, may be allocated to State Foresters and equivalent officials of the Indian tribe.
 Technical assistance, if provided, will be awarded at the time of the grant.
-If seeking technical assistance funds, the applicant must work with the State Foresters and equivalent officials of the Indian tribe to determine technical assistance needs and include the technical assistance request in the project budget separate from the budget for the land acquisition.
+Applicants shall work with State Foresters and equivalent officials of the Indian Tribe to determine technical assistance needs and include the technical assistance request in the project budget.

 As funding allows, applications submitted through this request may be funded in future years, subject to the availability of funds and the continued feasibility and viability of the project.